-Symptoms of PTSD fall into the following four categories, and they each vary in severity:
+Symptoms of PTSD fall into the following four categories, and they each vary in severity, from mild to severe.

 - Intrusive thoughts, such as frequent, involuntary memories that you can’t control.
-Flashbacks may be so realistic to the point where the victim believes they’re re-experiencing the event.
+Flashbacks may be so realistic to the point where you believe you are re-experiencing the event.
 It’s not uncommon to have nightmares that feel so real that you wake up in a panic, not realizing it was a nightmare.

 - Avoiding reminders of the traumatic event may include people, places, and activities that bring on distressing memories.
 You might go out of your way to avoid returning to the location where the car accident happened.

-- Negative thoughts, which include distorted beliefs about oneself or others, ongoing fear, guilt, or anger.
-Furthermore, the victim may experience less interest in activities you previously enjoyed.
+- Negative thoughts, including distorted beliefs about oneself or others, ongoing fear, guilt, or anger.
+Furthermore, you could experience less interest in activities you previously enjoyed.
 For example, dinner with friends could be a weekly occasion in which you are no longer interested.

 Understanding PTSD After a Car Accident

-For most people involved in a car accident, fear goes away after a few weeks or months.
-However, those with PTSD experience a negative shift in the way they think or act.
-For example, someone who was involved in a collision and didn’t have PTSD may feel ready to drive again in a few days.
+Fear goes away for most people in a car accident after a few weeks or months.
+However, those with PTSD experience a negative shift in how they think or act.
+For example, someone involved in a collision who didn’t have PTSD may feel ready to drive again in a few days.

 On the other hand, an individual with PTSD may avoid driving altogether.
-If you avoid going out, have shaky hands each time your hands are on the steering wheel, or scream every time a car comes too close to you, you should seek professional treatment.
+If you avoid going out, have shaky hands each time your hands are on the steering wheel, or scream whenever a car comes too close to you, you should seek professional treatment.

 Tips to Help Improve Your Well-Being